MTYH: Employers want you to finish your degree in exactly four years.

 MYTH: I need a GPA of at least 3.8 to be considered by most employers.

 Not at all!
-Every career centre event is open to all Haskayne students (including MBA and MMGmt students).
+Every career event is open to all Haskayne students (including MBA and MMgmt students).
 Some events may be structured towards students of a certain concentration, but registration is open to everyone.
 However, most events do have a limited number of spaces available.
 If you are interested, we encourage you to register early.

 MYTH: It’s important to join many student clubs to build my résumé.